 The Lap Band is covered by health insurance if you qualify.
 The CPT code for the Lap Band is 43770.

-If you do not have insurance coverage, the fee for the Lap Band is $14,675 and includes surgeon fee, anesthesia, facility fee and all subsequent band adjustments.
+If you do not have insurance coverage, the fee for the Lap Band includes a surgeon fee, anesthesia, facility fee and all subsequent band adjustments.

 Contact Us Today

 To learn more about one of the best lap band New Jersey has available, please view our informational seminar.